Selection of LLM Fine-Tuning Data based on Orthogonal Rules: Preliminary Experiments: Evaluating Against Ground Truth Ratings

 \subsection{Experiments Setup}

-\textbf{Datasets:} We consider two datasets: CommonCrawl \citep{commoncrawl}, containing raw web-crawled data, and IMDB \citep{maas-EtAl:2011:ACL-HLT2011}, a dataset of 50K movie reviews, representing general and domain-specific settings, respectively.
-For each dataset, we collect the first 50 examples and apply a pairwise comparison scheme for data rating (prompt templates are available in Appendix~\ref{subsubsec:Appendix-EvalA-Prompts-Rules}), which requires comparison on 2,450 ordered pairs.

-\textbf{Ground truth scores:} Ground truth scores are generated as follows: we prompt GPT-4 to compare each pair of data samples $(i, j)$ and then reversing the comparison for $(j, i)$.
-We only keep the pairs where both comparisons are consistent, filtering out cases where GPT-4 performs poorly.
-After filtering, approximately 1000 comparisons remain for CommonCrawl and 1800 for IMDB.
-From these outcomes, we calculate scores for the 50 samples using the Bradley-Terry model \citep{bradley1952rank} (details can be found in Appendix~\ref{subsubsec:Appendix-EvalA-BradleyTerry}).
+\textbf{Datasets and ground-truth ratings:} We use four datasets spanning different domains: StanfordNLP-IMDB \citep{maas-EtAl:2011:ACL-HLT2011} (IMDB), MedQA \citep{jin2021disease} (Medical), GSM8K \citep{cobbe2021training} (Math), and MBPP \citep{austin2021program} (Code).
+For each dataset, we randomly sample 300 examples and ask five human annotators to assign quality scores, with the average scores treated as ground truth (GT).
+In this section, we present results on IMDB as a representative example; results on the remaining domains are provided in Appendix~\ref{subsec:Appendix-EvalA-AllDomains}.

-\textbf{Rating:} Now with the ground truth scores, we use our rule-based approach to rate the same data.
-For each rule $i \in \{1,2,\dots, R\}$ ($R=50$), we employ Llama3-8B-Instruct as our comparison rater and similarly use the Bradley-Terry model to compute a score vector $S_i \in \R^n$ ($n$ is also 50 here), thereby forming the rating matrix $\mS \in \R^{n \times R}$.
-Recall we denote $\bmS$ as the submatrix of $\mS$ containing $r$ columns indexed by the $r$ selected rules.
-To assess the rating results in $\bmS$ against the ground truth, we compute the mean squared error (MSE):
+\textbf{Rule-based rating:} We apply our rule-based approach to rate the same data.
+For each of the $R = 50$ rules, we obtain ratings from two LLMs: Llama3-8B-Instruct and Llama3-70B-Instruct, to evaluate the effect of rater capability.
+Each rule $i$ produces a score vector $S_i \in \R^n$ over $n = 300$ samples, forming a full rating matrix $\mS \in \R^{n \times R}$.
+We then select a subset of $r$ rules, forming a submatrix $\bmS \in \R^{n \times r}$.
+To evaluate how well this rule subset aligns with ground-truth scores $S_{\text{GT}} \in \R^n$, we compute the mean squared error (MSE):

-where $S_{GT} \in \R^{n}$ is the ground truth score vector and $\bar{S}_j$ is the $j$-th column of $\bmS$.
-Furthermore, to establish comparative baselines, we implemented the same rating procedure (pairwise comparisons and score calculations via the Bradley-Terry model) using both the four designed rules in QuRating (see \citet{wettig2024qurating}) and a rule-free approach, referred to as the “NoRule” setting.
+where $\bar{S}_j$ is the $j$-th column of $\bmS$.
+As baselines, we include: (1) the four human-designed rules in QuRating \citep{wettig2024qurating}, and (2) a rule-free method where Llama3 directly produces an overall quality score (``NoRule'').

-Our experiments in this section aim to address the following research questions: \textbf{(Q1)} Does greater rule diversity lead to more accurate ratings? \textbf{(Q2)} Does rule-based selection generally outperform rule-free methods? \textbf{(Q3)} How does our DPP-based rule selection compare to human-designed rules and ratings without rules? \textbf{(Q4)} Does DPP select better rules than randomly chosen ones? \textbf{(Q5)} How do different rating schemes and rater models impact the performance of our method?
+Our experiments in this section aim to explore the following research questions: \begin{itemize} \item \textbf{(Q1)} Does greater rule diversity lead to more accurate ratings? \item \textbf{(Q2)} Does rule-based selection generally outperform rule-free methods? \item \textbf{(Q3)} Is the rating quality based on our DPP-selected rules better than that based on human-created rules and NoRule setting?